Login or Register for FREE!

 • 12,000 miles

 The E region is region of the ionosphere that is the second lowest, just above the D region.
-The E region, like the F region is more ionized and so more usable for sky-wave signals during the day (especially around noon), but doesn't hold on to that energy as much time during the day as the F region.
+The E region, like the F region is more ionized and so more usable for sky-wave signals during the day (especially around noon), but doesn't hold on to that energy for as much time during the day as the F region.

 The E region still can support an approximate maximum distance along the Earth's surface in one hop of 1,200 miles.